patricktiu/openapi-generator/README.md

-# How to run Microprofile Generator
+# How to run MicroProfile Generator

 First, build the project.